x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

    - Exchange Server 2019 Cumulative Update 1 (CU1) or later, Exchange Server 2016 Cumulative Update 8 (CU8) or later, or Exchange Server 2013 CU19 or later on all Exchange servers.
 In hybrid deployments (on-premises Exchange and Exchange Online) or in organizations that use Exchange Online Archiving (EOA) with their on-premises Exchange deployment, you need to deploy the most current CU or one CU prior to the most current.

    - All Exchange 2007 or Exchange 2010 servers must be removed from the environment.
 These versions of Exchange are out of mainstream support and won't work with Intune-managed Outlook for iOS and Android.
 In this architecture, Outlook for iOS and Android uses OAuth as the authentication mechanism.
-One of the on-premises configuration changes that occurs enables the OAuth endpoint to the Microsoft Cloud as the default authorization endpoint.
+One of the occurring on-premises configuration changes enables the OAuth endpoint to the Microsoft Cloud as the default authorization endpoint.
 When this change is made, clients can start negotiating the use of OAuth.
-Because this is an organization-wide change, Exchange 2010 mailboxes fronted by either Exchange 2013 or 2016 will incorrectly think they can do OAuth and will end up in a disconnected state, since Exchange 2010 doesn't support OAuth as an authentication mechanism.
+Because this change is an organization-wide one, Exchange 2010 mailboxes fronted by either Exchange 2013 or 2016 will incorrectly think they can do OAuth and will end up in a disconnected state, since Exchange 2010 doesn't support OAuth as an authentication mechanism.

 2. **Active Directory Synchronization**.
 Active Directory synchronization of the entire on-premises mail recipient directory with Azure Active Directory, via Azure AD Connect.
 If you have **Azure AD app and attribute filtering** enabled in Azure AD Connect configuration, ensure that the following applications are selected: